2-8-8-4

-The equivalent UIC classification is, refined for Mallet locomotives, (1′D)D2′.
+The equivalent UIC classification is, refined for simple articulated locomotives, (1′D)D2′.

 A locomotive of this length must be an articulated locomotive.
 All Yellowstones had fairly small drivers of 63 to 64 in.
 (For greater speeds, the Union Pacific Railroad chose a four-wheel leading truck and drivers of 68 in for its Big Boy 4-8-8-4 class.)

 Several classes of Yellowstone, especially the Duluth, Missabe and Iron Range's locomotives, are among the largest steam locomotives, with the exact ranking depending on the criteria used.

 Northern Pacific

 The Northern Pacific Railway was the first railroad to order a 2-8-8-4.
 The first was built in 1928 by American Locomotive Company; at the time, it was the largest locomotive ever built.
 It had the largest firebox ever applied to a steam locomotive, some 182 ft2 in area, to burn Rosebud coal, a cheap low-quality coal.
 But the firebed was too large for the available draft and the fire burned poorly and developed under 5,000 horsepower.
 The problem was mitigated by blocking off the first few feet of the grates.
 Baldwin Locomotive Works built 11 more for the Northern Pacific in 1930.
 No examples have been preserved.